Fern Hill Curriculum Rationale

 As a result, our children will learn more, remember more and enjoy more.
 They will be self-sufficient and resilient problem solvers, skillful collaborators and creative and imaginative learners.
 They will be socially confident, aware and responsible citizens who demonstrate tolerance and empathy towards others.

 In short, they will have a confident set of skills, knowledge and values which will result in them being ambitious for themselves and others.
-Thus inspiring them to seek further learning opportunities in the next stage of their education and beyond.
+Thus inspiring them to seek further learning opportunities in the next stage in education and beyond.

 The National Curriculum